-Your vision essentially comes down to your long-term view of success.
+Your vision typically comes down to your long-term view of success.
 It’s about how you envision yourself and your life in the coming weeks, months and years.
 This is something that must propel you forward each day.

 Having a compelling vision of the future helps divert your focus away from problems and the numerous setbacks you will inevitably face along your journey.
 It helps keep your eyes focused on the big picture, and not on the plethora of problems that may arise along your journey.

-Your vision is however not exclusively yours.
+Your vision is, however, not exclusively yours.
 You must involve other people to get on board your vision for mutual benefit.
 You must, therefore, garner their support to help you accomplish your vision and goals.

 Maximizing your potential doesn’t solely rely on you.
-Other people can help you to maximize your potential by providing you with the knowledge, skills, tools, resources and support you need to achieve your goals.
+Other people can help you to maximize your potential by providing you with the knowledge, skills, tools, resources, and support you need to achieve your goals.

 Holding Yourself Accountable Through Self-Criticism

 Honest self-criticism or assessment is, of course, the key here.
 You need, to be frank with yourself and critically assess your progress.
-Only in this way will you put yourself in a position to make changes that can help you move forward.
+Only in this way will you put yourself in a position to make changes that can help move you forward.

 Failure and mistakes are of course an inevitable part of your journey.
-When these struggles arise, it’s important that you avoid blaming people or circumstances for your predicament.
+When these struggles arise, it’s imperative that you avoid blaming people or circumstances for your predicament.
 Instead, take full responsibility, assess what worked, what didn’t, and how you could do better the next time around.

 High achievers are often more critical and harder on themselves than anybody else.
 They hold themselves to the highest of standards and pursue excellence in everything they do.
-And this is of course why they are able to accomplish far more than the average person.
+And this is, of course, why they are able to accomplish far more than the average person.